anoff/blog/content/code/2020-12-run-influx-on-raspi-docker-compose.md

 I suggest creating this structure directly in your home directory.
 This way you will not have to worry about permissions too much.
-To keep things a bit cleaner I suggest nesting all your docker mounts into a common folder.
+To keep things clean, put all your docker mounts into a common folder.

 ```text
 $HOME/docker/